Rules are meant to be broken, right? Sure, you can break rules whenever you want, but just remember: there are consequences.

-Over the past 10 years I’ve broken a lot of rules, and each time I did it resulted in a negative consequence.
-In most cases the consequence didn’t occur immediately, however it did occur eventually.
+Over the past 10 years, I’ve broken a lot of rules.
+Each time I did, it resulted in a negative consequence.
+In most cases, the consequence didn’t occur immediately; however, it did occur eventually.

 Rule #1: Never fly solo

 The most important time to have a co-founder is when you first start your company.
-This is typically the time where cash is tight and you can’t afford to hire people even though there is a ton of work that needs to be done.
+This is typically the time when cash is tight and you can’t afford to hire people even though there is a ton of work to be done.

 Rule #2: Have a clear sense of ownership

-When you work with business partners and team members not only should you have a written contract on each person’s ownership, but more importantly you should clearly define what each person is responsible for.
+When you work with business partners and team members, not only should you have a written contract outlining each person’s ownership, but, more importantly, you should clearly define what each person is responsible for.

-See, the purpose of having business partners and employees is that everyone brings a different skill set to the table.
+See, the purpose of having business partners and employees is to have people who bring different skill sets to the table.
 With these unique skills, each person can do different tasks and start specializing so that your business can be more efficient.

-Having an understanding of who is responsible for what in your organization will ensure that everyone knows who is doing what, what they expect to accomplish, and when everything will be done.
-This ensures that everyone in your company is on the same page and is sharing the same vision.
+Having clearly assigned responsibilities within your organization will ensure that everyone knows who is doing what, what they expect to accomplish, and when everything will be done.
+This helps everyone in your company to be on the same page and to share the same vision.

 Rule #3: Never make promises you can’t keep

-The most common mistake new entrepreneurs make, and I made this when I first started out, is that I over promised and under delivered.
-Luckily I quickly learned that if I under promised and over delivered I would have happy customers that would keep on paying me for a long time.
+The most common mistake new entrepreneurs make, and I made this when I first started out, is that they over-promise and under-deliver.
+Luckily, I quickly learned that if I under-promised and over-delivered, I would have happy customers that would keep paying me for a long time.

-Even to this day, I constantly meet entrepreneurs who make promises they can’t keep.
-And the funny part about it is that most of these promises they can’t keep are not important.
+To this day, I meet entrepreneurs who make promises they can’t keep.
+The funny part about it is that most of the promises they can’t keep are not important.

 If you can learn to keep your promises, you’ll quickly shine in the world of entrepreneurs.
-Over the past 10 years the majority of the people I run into can’t keep their promises.
+Over the past 10 years, the majority of the people I ran into couldn’t keep their promises.

 Rule #4: Go above and beyond to make customers happy

 What you’ll find is that the best way to acquire new customers is to make your current ones happy.
 With social media, customers have much more power now than they ever used to.
-So if you can go above and beyond for your customers, they’ll gladly be willing to tweet about your business, brag to other companies about how good you are, and most importantly constantly refer you new business.
+So, if you can go above and beyond what you have promised to your customers, they’ll gladly be willing to tweet about your business, brag to other companies about the service they received from you, and, most importantly, constantly refer you new business.

-Plus, the biggest benefit of making your customers happy with you is that they’ll stick around a lot longer, which will increase your life-time-value.
-This is important, as you will quickly learn that it is much harder to acquire new customers than it is to keep customers.
-So make sure you go above and beyond for your customers.
+Plus, the biggest benefit of making your customers happy is that they’ll stick around a lot longer, which will increase their life-time-value.
+This is important as you will quickly learn that it is much harder to acquire new customers than it is to keep your current ones.
+So, make sure you go above and beyond for your customers.

 Rule #5: There is no such thing as a 9 to 5 job

-You could even say this rule applies to you if you are working a 9 to 5 job, but if you are an entrepreneur it applies even more.
-Over the past 10 years I haven’t taken a vacation or a day off.
-Just because you’re tired of working, or are sick doesn’t mean business is going to stop and wait for you to come back.
+You could even say this rule applies even if you are working a 9 to 5 job, but if you are an entrepreneur, it applies even more.
+Over the past 10 years, I haven’t taken a vacation or a day off.
+Just because you’re tired of working or are sick doesn’t mean business is going to stop and wait for you to come back.

 Rules #6: Business and emotions don’t mix

-Although I mentioned this in early blog post this month, I can’t stress enough that business and emotions just don’t mix.
-When you get emotional you’ll start making decisions that will likely make you feel better in the short term, but it will cause your business to suffer.
+Although I mentioned this in an earlier blog post this month, I can’t stress enough that business and emotions don’t mix.
+When you get emotional, you’ll start making decisions that will likely make you feel better in the short term, but it will cause your business to suffer.

-Base all of your decisions off of logic.
-Through these 4 simple tactics, you can cut emotions out of your life so that you can make better business decisions:
+Base all of your decisions on logic.
+Through these 4 simple tactics, you can cut emotions out of business decision-making:

-- Stay grounded – when something good happens to you, don’t get too excited as someone out there still is better off than you.
-And when something bad happens, don’t get down on yourself as people out there have it much worse off than you.
+- Stay grounded – when something good happens to you, don’t get too excited as someone out there is still better off than you are.
+And when something bad happens, don’t get down on yourself as people out there have it much worse than you do.

 - Don’t hang out with emotional people exclusively – if you tend to hang out with emotional people too often, you’ll start embracing negative emotions.

-- Stop bullshiting – by cutting out useless conversations in your life, you’ll also cut out unnecessary drama.
-And the less drama you have, the easier it is to make logical decisions.
+- Stop bullshitting – by cutting out useless conversations in your life, you’ll also cut out unnecessary drama.
+The less drama you have, the easier it is to make logical decisions.

-- Don’t count your chickens until the eggs hatch – just because a contract is signed or someone claims that they are going to pay you, it doesn’t mean they will.
-You have to wait until you have the money in your bank account and it clears.
-If you start getting excited about “potential business”, you’ll start getting disappointed.
+- Don’t count your chickens until the eggs hatch – just because a contract is signed or someone claims that he or she is going to pay you doesn’t mean they will.
+You have to wait until you have the money in your bank account, and it clears.
+If you start getting excited about “potential business”, you’ll often get disappointed.

 Rule #7: Don’t spread yourself too thin

-I’ve made this mistake one too many times over the years and I still make it to a much lesser extent.
-By focusing my effort on one company instead of multiple businesses I’ve been able to spend more time on my startup, which has lead to an increase in revenue.
+I’ve made this mistake one too many times over the years, and I still make it, although to a much lesser extent.
+By focusing my effort on one company instead of multiple businesses, I’ve been able to spend more time on my startup, which has lead to an increase in revenue.

 A good example of an entrepreneur who doesn’t spread himself too thin is Mark Zuckerberg.
 He eats, drinks, and sleeps Facebook.
 He doesn’t invest in other companies nor has he tried to found other businesses.
 He knew that if he spent all of his time on Facebook, and nothing else, he would succeed.

-Now granted, if you spend all of your time on one company, it probably won’t be as big as Facebook, but you’ll have better odds of succeeding than if you did dividing your time in multiple ventures instead of one.
+Granted, if you spend all of your time on one company, it probably won’t be as big as Facebook, but you’ll have better odds of succeeding than if you divided your time in multiple ventures instead of one.

 Rule #8: Never stop learning

-Once I starting making some money, I started to get comfortable and naturally I lost a bit of my drive.
-And when I made even more money, I got even more comfortable and I started to get stuck in my ways.
+Once I started making some money, I started to get comfortable, and naturally I lost a bit of my drive.
+When I made even more money, I got even more comfortable, and I started to get stuck in my ways.

-This happened to one of my older companies and we were able to recover and surpass our competitors again, but it quickly taught me that you always have to be learning so that you can keep on innovating.
+This happened to one of my older companies.
+We were able to recover and surpass our competitors again, but it quickly taught me that you always have to be learning so that you can keep innovating.

 Don’t ever get stuck in your ways.
-And although it sounds easy not to, once you start making money you’ll realize that you’ll change.
-Keep an open eye out for things as you can always be learning.
+And although it sounds easy not to, once you start making money, you’ll realize that you’ll change.
+Keep an eye out for things as you can always be learning.

 Rule#9: Protect your butt

-Over the past couple years I’ve felt I had bad luck.
-It seems like I have constantly been getting audited by the government and people have been trying to sue me for random things.
-However, after talking with some seasoned entrepreneurs, I quickly learned that it’s a natural part of the entrepreneur game.
+Over the past couple of years, I’ve felt I had bad luck.
+It seems like I have constantly been getting audited by the government, and people have been trying to sue me for random things.
+However, after talking with some seasoned entrepreneurs, I quickly learned that it’s a natural part of the entrepreneurial game.

-See, the larger you get, and the more money you make, the more people that will start coming after you.
-The reason is simple… you’re just painting a big target on your back.
-And they just see it as a way to make a quick buck.
+See, the larger you get and the more money you make, the more people will want to come after you.
+The reason is simple: you’re just painting a big target on your back.
+And they see it as a way to make a quick buck.

 Rule #10: Be cheap, but not with employees

-I’m a big believer that you have to spend money on good talent… good employees are hard to come by.
-At the same time you should also conserve money on everything else so when times get tough you don’t have to resort in firing any of your employees.
+I’m a big believer that you have to spend money on good talent.
+Good employees are hard to come by.
+At the same time, you should also conserve money on everything else so when times get tough, you don’t have to resort to firing any of your employees.

 Rule #11: Perfection isn’t important, speed is

 I used to be a perfectionist.
 I used to care what my peers thought about my company and the way I looked.
-But what I quickly realized was that none of them were spending money with my company, so it shouldn’t have mattered what they thought.
+But what I quickly realized was that none of them were spending money with my company, so it shouldn’t matter what they thought.

-If I focused on creating a minimal viable product and getting it out there as quick as possible I would have literally saved over a million dollars with my last business.
+If I had focused on creating a minimal viable product and getting it out there as quickly as possible, I would have literally saved over a million dollars with my last business.
 And millions more with my previous ones.

-The rules I mentioned above are the ones I have found to work over the last 10 years, but instead of taking my word for it, try them out for yourself and let me know what you think.
+The rules I mentioned above are the ones I have found to work well for me over the last ten years.
+But instead of taking my word for it, try them out for yourself, and let me know what you think.

-Rules evolve with time and just because I have been an entrepreneur for a while doesn’t mean I know everything.
-Just like you I am learning new things every day.
-So if you have ideas on how to make these rules better or if you have any other rules that would like to share, leave a comment.
+Rules evolve with time, and just because I have been an entrepreneur for a while doesn’t mean I know everything.
+Just like you, I am learning new things every day.
+So, if you have ideas on how to make these rules better or if you have any other rules that you would like to share, leave a comment.